-Breaking New Ground is a new project to conserve, catalogue, digitise and make accessible 10,000 images from the John Laing Photographic Collection.
-Over the course of the project, the Breaking New Ground Trainee Programme will ensure that the skills needed to do this work are passed on to a new generation.
+Breaking New Ground is a project to conserve, catalogue, digitise and make accessible 10,000 images from the John Laing Photographic Collection.
+Over the course of the project, the Breaking New Ground Trainee Programme is ensuring that the skills needed to do this work are passed on to a new generation.

 The project funding from John Laing Charitable Trust and Historic England pays for three trainee positions:

 - Imaging Technician Trainee